 “I prefer human blood but when I can’t get it, I have a rare steak,” says Jason de Marco, a politician in Sydney who is a real-life vampire.

-He slurps human blood from the razor-cut flesh of willing donors, dresses in Edwardian clothes and had surgery to gain fangs.
+He slurps human blood from the razor-cut flesh of willing donors, dresses in Edwardian clothes and has had surgery to gain fangs.
 He says he’s looking for love and would love to suck the blood of his favourite celeb, Katy Perry.

 Julia Caples, another 45 year old vampire, admits to drinking human blood for the past 30 years.
 “I just got an urge and can’t really explain it.
 It’s never gone away.”